skwon-mdsol/balthier/README.md

 ## Example

-Create a GET request Contract and store it in some folder, lets say `fixtures`, and add the required params:
+Create a GET request Contracts json file and store it in some folder, lets say `fixtures`, and add the required params:

 |required_params|description|
 |---------------|----|